DOSull/GISC-421/field-trip/README.md

 If you have any questions, please email [David O'Sullivan](mailto:david.osullivan@vuw.ac.nz), the field trip coordinator.

-See you in a couple of weeks!

 ## Timing and location
-*Leaving* 9.30AM on Wednesday 26 February from the university’s Kelburn campus - Cotton Plaza.
+*Leaving* 9.30AM on Wednesday 17 February from the university’s Kelburn campus - Cotton Plaza.
 See the [campus map](https://www.victoria.ac.nz/about/explore-victoria/campuses/kelburn/kelburn-campus-map.pdf).

-*Returning* to campus by 6 pm on Friday 1st March.
+*Returning* to campus by 6 pm on Friday 19 February.

 We will be staying at:

 [Waihōanga River Lodge and Retreat](https://waihoanga.co.nz/) [32 Waihōanga Rd, Otaki 5582](https://goo.gl/maps/PnN1Ef8g67KkpGUg8) Kāpiti Coast

+### Timetable
+A detailed timetable of planned activities is provided [here](timetable.md).

 ## Logistics
 The trip will be catered (please ensure you specify any dietary requirements on the personal disclosure form).